RomeHein/HomeInOne/README.md

 There is four ways to install HomeInOne:

 ### The user way (coming soon):
+Prerequisites: just your raspberry pi, with an SD card.

 Install directly HomeInOne image on your raspberry pi.
 It's the last version of Raspbian with everything correctly set up inside.

 ### The production way: Ansible
+Prerequisites:
+- Raspbian installed on your raspberry
+- SSH access to it
+- Ansible installed on your dev machine

-First, you'll need Ansible installed on your computer.
-Then clone this repo on your machine, and simply cd to the ansible directory of the project:
+Once Ansible installed on your computer, clone the repo on your machine, and simply cd to the ansible directory of the project:
 ```cd /ansible```
 Then all you have to do is run the following command in your terminal:
 ```ANSIBLE_HOST_KEY_CHECKING=false ansible-playbook homeIn1.yml -i raspberrypi.local, --user=pi --ask-pass```
 This command will install all the necessary tools on your raspberry pi.
+It will then reboot and run the HomeInOne process in a docker image.

 You can also ask the playbook to install for you the PiModule:
 ```